-- Clamp the boards to your workbench and router along one edge.
-This will be the back edge the picture fits into.
-It takes more wood to router first but it’s easier.
+Clamp the boards to your workbench and router along one edge.
+This is the back edge the picture fits into.
+You will use more wood for the frame, but it’s easier.
 Since I have plenty of leftover wood from the garden bench, I chose easy.
 If you wanted a more detailed frame, you could use different router bits along the other edges.

-3. Layout the frame.
-Notice 3 boards were cut from a rough sided board and one from a smooth board.
+Lay the board for the frame.
+Notice 3 boards were cut from a rough-sided board and one from a smooth board.
 Happens when you’re making projects from leftover wood.
 I’ll work it out with paint.

-4. Assemble the frame using an angle to mark along the 45 degree cuts.
+Next, assemble the frame using an angle to mark along the 45-degree cuts.

-6. To easily find the spot for the connecting board, use dowel pin markers.
-Select the correct size of marker and insert into the hole.
+To easily find the spot for the connecting board, use dowel pin markers.
+Select the correct size of the marker and insert into the hole.
 Line up the frame pieces with the pencil line drawn above and tap the boards together.
-This leave a mark where you drill the other hole.
+This leaves a mark where you drill the other hole.
 Pretty cool huh?
-Above it the rabbeting bit I used and I keep dowel pins in a mason jar with the dowel markers in a little zip bag and add to the jar.
+Above it, the rabbeting bit I used and I keep dowel pins in a mason jar with the dowel markers in a little zip bag and add to the jar.

-7. Now add wood glue into the holes and along the angle.
+Now add wood glue into the holes and along the angle.
 Tap in the dowel pins and tap the boards together.
-Use clamps to hold board firm until glue dries.
+Use clamps to hold board firm until the glue dries.